HOW TO PLAY CRICKET

 How to Win

-To win, a player needs to close all target numbers and have more points than their opponent.
+To win a game of Cricket, a player needs to close all target numbers and have more points than their opponent.
 If a player closes all of their numbers but they have fewer points than their opponent, then they have to keep scoring until they are ahead or their opponent closes all target numbers.
 Whoever achieves both first, wins.

 A good strategy for Cricket is to aim for the highest available numbered targets first and save the bull for last.
 For example, if a player aims to close the 20 first, they can start scoring points off of it, which will accrue a higher score faster than if they had closed out the 15 first.
 As for the bull, many experienced players opt to go for that target last because it is the most difficult area to hit, which means scoring on it once it is closed is more difficult than the other targets.